|

 consistent with the rest of the wall.
 And then to place it and seal it

-as though it had always been there, leaving no blatant traces of repair.
+as though it had always been there, leaving no blatant marks of repair.

 It complicated matters that in this location the bedrock dipped